UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     [link](https://www.smhi.se/polopoly_fs/1.2866!/uppsala_tm_1722-2022.zip)
     to the data set.

+    The students will use some other data for Uppsala that have the same format for other weather stations in Sweden.
+Thus, the analysis can be extended to other sites.

     The outline of the project ...

-    - needs analysis and risk assesment
+    - needs analysis and risk assessment
     - uses Python and matplotlib plot the data
-    - uses `scypi` and `numpy` alternatively writing the functions from scratch, depending on the needs in Algorithms and TDD sections.
+    - uses `scipy` and `numpy` alternatively writing the functions from scratch, depending on the needs in Algorithms and TDD sections.
     - uses modular design to be able to swap out the prediction functions.
     - uses object oriented design and development